ArslanYM/speedcuber/README.md

----
-title: Speed Cuber
-description: An open-source project built with Next.js 13, Tailwind CSS, and Shadcn.
-Powered by Gemini AI, this project provides Rubik's Cube tutorials, a timer, guides, and answers questions related to cubing.
----

 # Welcome to the Rubik's Cube Project!

 This project is built with [Next.js 13](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), and [Shadcn](https://shadcn.com/).
 It is powered by [Gemini AI](https://gemini.ai/), providing tutorials, a timer, guides, and answers to questions related to cubing.